chefkoch-dev/morphoji/README.md

 ![](https://travis-ci.org/chefkoch-dev/morphoji.svg?branch=master)

-Morphoji is a tiny PHP library to **morph** Unicode Em**oji** characters 🤗 into Latin1 placeholder strings 🙀 and back. 👍
+Morphoji is a tiny PHP library to **morph** Unicode Em**oji** characters 🤗 into HTML entities 🙀 and back. 👍

 ## Use Case